simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-cryptography-in-modern-security/index.en.md

 ### Secure Communication Protocols

 Secure communication protocols play a critical role in modern cybersecurity.
 They enable the **secure** transmission of sensitive information over networks, ensuring confidentiality and integrity.
 These protocols, such as **SSL/TLS** and **SSH**, use **encryption** and **authentication** mechanisms to protect data in transit.
 Implementing robust **key exchange** protocols is essential for establishing secure communication channels.
-Additionally, **digital certificates** are used to verify the authenticity of communicating parties.
+Also, **digital certificates** are used to verify the authenticity of communicating parties.

 * **SSL/TLS**: Secure Sockets Layer/Transport Layer Security
 * **SSH**: Secure Shell
-* **Encryption**: Conversion of data into a form that cannot be easily understood
+* **Encryption**: Conversion of data into a form that can't be easily understood
 * **Authentication**: Verification of the identity of a communicating party
 * **Key Exchange**: Process of securely exchanging cryptographic keys
 * **Digital Certificates**: Electronic documents used to prove the ownership of a public key